sassoftware/viya4-iac-aws/docs/user/DockerUsage.md

 ### Example Using `kubectl`

 You can run the `kubectl get nodes` command with the `viya4-iac-aws` Docker image in order to get a list of cluster nodes.
 Switch the entrypoint to kubectl (`--entrypoint kubectl`), provide a kubeconfig file (`--env=KUBECONFIG=/workspace/<your prefix>-eks-kubeconfig.conf`), and pass kubectl subcommands (such as `get nodes`).
-For example, to run `kubectl get nodes`, run the following command:
+For example, to run `kubectl get nodes`, run one of the following commands that matches your kubeconfig file type:

+Using a static kubeconfig file

 ```bash
 docker run --rm \